When you think about Los Angeles, what comes to mind first?

 ERNEST E. DEBS REGIONAL PARK

-This lovely park next to the Arroyo Seco is a great, dog-friendly park with a variety of terrain and great views.
+This lovely park next to the Arroyo Seco is a great, dog-friendly gem with a variety of terrain and great views.
 The top-notch Audubon Center near the park’s western entrance hosts family friendly events, is staffed by friendly and knowledgeable volunteers, and will even let you take out a pair of binoculars for some of the park’s excellent bird-watching.
 And it’s just a short walk from a Gold Line stop!

 KENNETH HAHN COMMUNITY LOOP TRAIL